I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagks_vbi_frame_info.md

 </tr>
 </table>

-`dwSamplingFrequency`

-Specifies the sampling frequency in hertz (Hz).

-`ExtendedHeaderSize`

-Specifies the size of this structure.

 `PictureNumber`

 Specifies a count representing the current picture number.
 Initialize or update this value on transition into KSSTATE_ACQUIRE.

+`DropCount`

+Specifies the number of pictures that were not captured.
+When capturing video, the minidriver sets this member.
+This counter should be incremented whenever a frame should have been captured but was not; this condition usually arises when no buffers were available during capture.
+Initialize or update this value on transition into KSSTATE_ACQUIRE.

+`dwSamplingFrequency`

+Specifies the sampling frequency in hertz (Hz).

 `TvTunerChangeInfo`